allden/symmetrical-lamp/README.md

-Technologies used for frontend:
+Technologies used for frontend: HTML, CSS and JS.
-- The EJS templating engine (HTML, CSS, vanilla JS)

-Technologies used for backend:
+Technologies used for backend: MongoDB, Node
-- MongoDB, Node

-Frameworks:
-- Express, Mongoose
+Frameworks: Express, Mongoose

 Website Features:
 - The website features session based authentication configured with Passport.js.